 Workgroup Impact Assessment

+At the August Workgroup an email from EDF Energy was tabled and discussed by participants.
+In essence the email proposed that, in the case of a disputed claim, it should be possible to amend the value, rather than having to withdraw the original claim and replace it with a new, revised claim.
+It was agreed by the participants at the meeting that this idea had previously been discussed by Workgroup during early iterations of the Modification and the view of participants present was that the withdraw & resubmit process was preferable.

 The workgroup discussed the latest version of the modification and agreed that the modification needed to ensure that it could stand on its own merit without the need to refer to discussions or decisions that had been made during the JTRR workgroups.

 A representative of the CDSP raised concerns around the Business Rules and highlighted a number of issues that needed to be considered, including current processes, so that potential inconsistencies between the two regimes do not compromise the intended outcomes of the modification.
 For example to achieve BR1 additional mandatory data items would be required to record theft centrally.
 Questions were raised on whether the SPAA Schedule would need to change to make it mandatory for these additional data items to be provided.